Christopher Priest (comic book writer): Music

 then-Jim Owsley standing in front of the Marvel Comics office building at 575 Madison Avenue.

 In 1993, Priest co-produced Live!
 Minister Darryl Cherry and the Covenant Mass Choir (RWM-4445), a full concert multitrack recording featuring an 85-voice choir and 10-piece band including Priest playing bass guitar on two selections.
 The album was recorded before a live concert audience in New Brunswick, New Jersey.

 Personal life

 Priest is an ordained Baptist minister, and maintains an extensive archive of progressive Christian ecumenical essays on his website PraiseNet.Org.
 Priest resides in Denver, Colorado.

+Awards

+Christopher Priest received an Inkpot Award in 2016.